 - Support public spending that creates good, union jobs, raises standards for contracting out, reduces the misuse of temporary work status, and promotes timely hiring to ensure that workers can provide quality public services;

-- Support the efforts of both academic and non-academic student workers to form unions and negotiate living wages and benefits; and,
+- Support the efforts of both academic and non-academic student workers to form unions and negotiate living wages and benefits;

-Economic Justice
+Economic Justice and Poverty Elimination

 - Fight for public assistance programs;